|GPS:||19.719, -79.799 Google Map · Climbing Area Map|

 Awaking to early morning dawn, we rise excited to explore the mystery that was clouded by the darkness the night before.
 The island paradise transforms as the sun ascends above the deep blue Caribbean Ocean.
 We walk along pink coral and ?shell strewn? beaches exploring sharp gray ironstone and looking into tidal pools filled with small creatures.
 For the next week time slows, nearing irrelevance.
 The days are filled with walks on the beach, solitude, wind, waves, amazing sunrises and sunsets, climbing, snorkeling, caving, dining, relaxing, and hanging out with friends.

-There are seven developed climbing areas on the island with over 115 routes, with grades range from 5.6 to 5.13+ with most in the sweet ranges of 5.10 to 5.12.
-There are a handful of open projects as well.
+There are over 124 bolted routes as of 2020 with grades range from 5.6 to 5.13b with most in the sweet ranges of 5.10 to 5.12.
+There are a handful of open projects as well, somewhere in the 5.13+ range.

 Unlike many of the neighboring islands, such as Cuba and the Dominican Republic, all routes have Titanium bolts and are therefore safe.
 For more info see: Bolt Safety or a recent article in Climbing Magazine.